oicr-gsi/djerba/doc/plugin_developers_guide.md

 ### `configure`

 This step populates configuration parameters in the INI file.
 Djerba defines three different parameter types:
-- *Required*: Must be supplied by the user at the `configure` step
+- **Required**: Must be supplied by the user at the `configure` step
-- *Default*: Has a simple default value
+- **Default**: Has a simple default value
-- *Discovered*: Populated by the `configure` method at runtime
+- **Discovered**: Populated by the `configure` method at runtime

 The names of required, default, and discovered parameters are defined in the `specify_params` method.
 The role of the `configure` method is to populate them as needed:

-- *Required*: Do nothing; the value has been supplied by the user.
+- **Required**: Do nothing; the value has been supplied by the user.
 Appropriate checks on this are run by the Djerba core.
-- *Default*: Call the `apply_defaults` method to apply all defaults
+- **Default**: Call the `apply_defaults` method to apply all defaults
-- *Discovered*: Whatever customized code is necessary: HTTP request to a server, reading a JSON file, computations to find a numerical threshold, etc.
+- **Discovered**: Whatever customized code is necessary: HTTP request to a server, reading a JSON file, computations to find a numerical threshold, etc.

-*IMPORTANT DJERBA CONVENTION:* If the user explicitly supplies a value for a "discovered" or "default" parameter, the `configure` method _must_ apply the user-supplied value.
+**IMPORTANT DJERBA CONVENTION:** If the user explicitly supplies a value for a "discovered" or "default" parameter, the `configure` method _must_ apply the user-supplied value.
 In other words, the user can _always_ override automated defaults/discovery of a parameter by specifying it manually.
 Adhering to this convention is the developer's responsibility.

+If a discovered parameter is _not_ specified by the user, it will be initialized to a special null value; null status can be checked using `my_param_is_null` and similar methods.

 - Input: ConfigParser representing with (at least) the minimal set of parameters
 - Output: ConfigParser with a fully specified set of parameters

 ### `extract`

 This step generates metrics, tables, plots, etc. for the given INI configuration, and outputs them in JSON format.
+The `get_starting_data` method can be used to get a "blank" data structure to be populated.

 - Input: ConfigParser with a fully specified set of parameters
 - Output: Data structure conforming to the plugin JSON schema